 Meta facebook tracking pixel

 Many people going through cancer treatment notice changes in their memory and thinking abilities.
-Coping with these symptoms, which are often described as chemobrain, involves finding ways to help yourself remember things and activities that keep your memory sharp.
+This is often described as ‘chemo brain.’
+This fact sheet discusses:

 Memory Strategies